indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 Shovel will choose the RPC method depending on the integration’s data requirements.
 See [Data](#data) for a table outlining the data that you can index, its required API, and the associated performance cost.

 Upon startup, Shovel will use `eth_getBlockByNumber` to find the latest block.
 It will then compare the response with its latest block in Postgres to figure out where to begin.
 While indexing data, Shovel will make batched calls to `eth_getBlockByNumber`, batched calls to `eth_getBlockReceipts`, and single calls to `eth_getLogs` depending on the configured `batch_size` and the RPC methods required to index the data.

+Shovel accepts either a single `url` or an array of `urls` per Source.
+Setting multiple `urls` instructs Shovel to round-robin requests so that a single url doesn't halt progress.

 ### Integrations